seanslma/maki/Data/Blog/OrchestrationTool.md

 - If our tasks are more general and require high robustness and reliability, we had better to use Temporal.
 - If our workflows are complex, a tool using a programming language instead of yaml files might be more suitable.
 - If our workflows are simple and we do not want to invest too much time in learning, a tool with ease of use might be the best choice.

+Want to know more tips about coding and other things, please visit: https://github.com/seanslma/maki